Manual swing gate

 - Kickplates on the bottom of a swing gate can be useful in making the device easier for users in wheelchairs to open gates.
 [5]

-- Nighttime visibility should be considered at crossings with swing gates.
+- Nighttime visibility and use of retroreflective material should be considered at crossings with swing gates.
 [6]

 - Swing gates should be self-closing.
 [1]